bozicschucky/easy_delete-/README.md

 This is a Python application that allows users to delete files and folders older than a specified date from a selected directory.
 The application uses PyQt5 for the graphical user interface.

+##### Why I Created This Project

+As programmers, we often accumulate a massive number of files over time—files that we may forget about or never use again.
+Managing and cleaning up these files manually can be tedious and time-consuming.
+To solve this problem, I created this project.

+This tool provides a simple yet effective solution: select a folder, specify a date threshold, and let the script take care of identifying and deleting files older than the specified date.
+It automates an otherwise mundane task, saving time and effort while keeping your system organized.

 ## Features

 - Select a folder to scan for files and folders.